Visualizing your future hires as vacant positions and adding important data such as compensation is a vital part of the workforce planning process.

 Collaborating in Functionly

-For collaborators that will need access to Functionly for your hiring process, we have different access levels to suit all your needs.
-You can read more about the different levels of access and how to add collaborators.
+For users who will need access to Functionly for your hiring process, we have different access levels to suit all your needs.
+You can read more about the different levels of access and how to add users.

 Sharing for feedback

-If you want feedback from someone in your team but don't want them to sign up to Funcitonly, make changes, or be a billable collaborator then you can share via our public links where viewers will see nearly everything you see.
-Read all about how to use public links here.
+If you want feedback from someone in your team but don't want them to sign up to Funcitonly, make changes, or be a billable user then you can share via our links where viewers will see nearly everything you see.
+Read all about how to use links here.

 Sharing outside Functionly